 What is your shipping policy?

-We have shipping options via Regular/Expedited/Priority Canada Post with tracking options worldwide for products such as jewelry & watches, electronics and toys.
-Most orders will ship on the next business day.
-Orders are not processed/shipped on Saturday, Sunday or statutory holidays.
+We have shipping options within Canada for some categories of item, depending on the size of the order.
+International shipping can be accommodated for smaller items.
+Most orders will ship on the next business day, as orders are not processed on weekends or statutory holidays.
 You will receive an email with a tracking number.

 We offer delivery in and around the Calgary area at the lowest cost possible depending on the destination and the size of an item.